intmus/inttheory22-23/_11-further-part-writing/b1-voiceleadingrootpos.md

 5. Compose a bass line based on your harmonization.
 6. Fill in the alto and tenor voices.

-And we employed the stylistic guidelines that we studied in Unit 10 to act as the framework for our part-writeing.
+And we employed the stylistic guidelines that we studied in Unit 10 to act as the framework for our part-writing.
 - follow the standard harmonic progressions outlined by circle-of-fifths progressions
 - correctly use cadences
 - use functions such as tonic, dominant, and pre-dominant as general guides